jbriaux/c-bittrex/README.md

 And there were too many libraries to link (-lssl3 -lsmime3 -lnss3 -lnssutil3 -lplds4 -lplc4 -lnspr4).

 You may have noticed the -lpthread option, this is necessary for bot mode.
-In bot mode, the program starts by sorting markets by volume and select most intersting markets (tbh I need to change this part) and create one thread by selected market.
+In bot mode, the program starts by sorting markets by volume and select most intersting markets (tbh I need to change this part) and create one thread for each selected market.

 Init to do if you intend to develop for your own use
 -------------